 5. We value intrinsic motivation and inner-directedness, so we acknowledge effort and take care not to over-praise.
 We trust our children to know themselves better than we know them, so we allow children to lead when they play and choose enrichment activities, rather than projecting our own interests.
 We encourage our children’s passions and support them to fulfill their dreams.

-7. We recognize that children need confident, empathetic leaders and clear boundaries, but not shaming, distractions, punishments or time out.
+7. We recognize that children need confident, empathic leaders and clear boundaries, but not shaming, distractions, punishments or time out.

 9. We understand the power of our modeling and recognize that our children are learning from us through our every word and action about love, relationships, empathy, generosity, gratitude, patience, tolerance, kindness, honesty and respect.
 Most profoundly, they’re learning about themselves, their abilities and their worth, their place in our hearts and in the world.